-Over the past two years we have been asked about email correspondence that our clients have received from "CRA" regarding "Refunds".
-Please be advised these are fraudulent emails and they should be deleted.
+Over the past few years we have been asked about email correspondence and telephone calls that our clients have received from "CRA" regarding "Refunds".
+Please be advised these are fraudulent emails/calls and they should be deleted.

 If you have signed up for online mail CRA will send an email to the address you provided, to notify you when new online mail is available to view in the CRA's secure online services portal.